-You may request funding for a period of performance of up to one year, at no more than \$15,000,000 per year (inclusive of direct and indirect costs).
-You may not carryover funds awarded under this authority UNLESS the unobligated balance is due to the expenditure of rebate funds.
+You may request funding for a period of performance of up to one (1) year, at no more than \$10,000,000 per year (inclusive of direct and indirect costs).

-The General Provisions in Division B of the Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and Continuing Appropriations Act, 2019 (P.L.
-115-245) apply to this program.
+The General Provisions in Division A of the Further Consolidated Appropriations Act, 2020 (P.L.
+116-94) apply to this program.
 Please see Section 4.1 of HRSA's SF-424 Application Guide for additional information.
-Note that these or other restrictions will apply in the following FY19, as required by law.
+Note that these or other restrictions will apply in the following fiscal years, as required by law.